-local agency from providing the record directly.37 For example, the county recorder cannot transfer all birth and death records to a private company and insist that the public obtain birth certificates from the private entity.
+A local agency cannot sell or provide a public record subject to disclosure under the Public Records Act to a private entity in a manner that prevents the local agency from providing the record directly.
+For example, the county recorder cannot transfer all birth and death records to a private company and insist that the public obtain birth certificates from the private entity.

-Similarly, a local agency may not enter into a contract that allows another party to control the disclosure of information that is subject to the Public Records Act.38 For example, a contract provision that requires the consent of a contractor before a local agency may release a public record prepared by the contractor violates the Public Records Act.
-Additionally, if a local agency enters into a contract that requires a private entity to review, audit, or report on any aspect of the local agency, that contract must be made available to the public upon request, unless the contract is exempt from disclosure pursuant to another exemption in the Public Records Act.39
+Similarly, a local agency may not enter into a contract that allows another party to control the disclosure of information that is subject to the Public Records Act.
+For example, a contract provision that requires the consent of a contractor before a local agency may release a public record prepared by the contractor violates the Public Records Act.
+Additionally, if a local agency enters into a contract that requires a private entity to review, audit, or report on any aspect of the local agency, that contract must be made available to the public upon request, unless the contract is exempt from disclosure pursuant to another exemption in the Public Records Act.